Thomas Cook: Legacy

 Cook is commemorated in the village of his childhood, Melbourne, by almshouses and a chapel he had built in 1890.
 A plaque reads:"General Baptist Memorial Cottages and Mission Hall.
 Erected by Thomas Cook, a Native of Melbourne 1890".
-In Leicester he is commemorated by his statue outside the railway station and a blue plaque on his home, Thorncroft.
+In Leicester he is commemorated by his statue outside the railway station in London Road and a blue plaque on his home, Thorncroft.

 Historian of tourism Alan McNee described Cook as "perhaps the nineteenth century's greatest force for popularizing and democratizing travel", writing:

 Although the firm and its clients were often criticized by conservative commentators as a vulgarizing and destructive influence, Cook’s promotion of 'excursion' travel allowed a huge number of ordinary British men and women to experience travel in a way that would have been unimaginable for their parents and grandparents.
 In doing so, Cook transformed the fields of tourism and leisure.